As an Amazon Associate I earn from qualifying purchases.

 The path that he took was to control his diet while increasing his health and strength through walking/standing.

 Walking is the cheapest, most natural, and probably the most effective exercise intervention there is for anyone who is not ultra-fit.
-In fact, I would guess that there have been more pounds lost and calories burned through walking that any other type of exercise.
+In fact, I would guess that there have been more pounds lost and calories burned through walking than any other type of exercise.

-The Advantages of Walking if You’re Morbidly Obese
+The Advantages of Walking If You’re Morbidly Obese

 One of the main advantages of walking if you’re morbidly obese is that it has a very low initial cost and a promise of extremely high rewards.
 In fact, a walking program (while watching your diet) could legitimately be all you ever need to control your weight.
 My friend that I mentioned above lost over half his body weight (300+ pounds) by simply walking.
 At that point, he felt strong and healthy enough to include other types of exercise into his routine.